MaryGodwinAkpan/ALX-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes the mode of hello to the same as ollehs
+This script add execute permission to all subdirectories of the current directoryfor the owner, the group and all other users